tarwn/lessthandot-hugo/blogs/content/posts/2014-01-07-testing-asynchronous-javascript-w-jasmine.md

 	.always(done);
 });
 ```
-Like the jasmine.async test in the 1.3.1 examples, the changes are minimal and don&#8217;t impact the flow of actually reading the test.
+Like the jasmine.async test in the 1.3.1 examples, the changes are minimal and don't impact the flow of actually reading the test.

 ## Upgrade right now!

 Or not.
-Projects I&#8217;m starting from scratch are definitely getting 2.0.0.
-If you have an existing project on 1.3.1, there&#8217;s going to be some other inconsistencies between that and 2.0.0 (it is a major version upgrade, after all), but I think the improvements are worth at least taking it for a test drive.
+Projects I'm starting from scratch are definitely getting 2.0.0.
+If you have an existing project on 1.3.1, there's going to be some other inconsistencies between that and 2.0.0 (it is a major version upgrade, after all), but I think the improvements are worth at least taking it for a test drive.

  [1]: http://requirejs.org/
  [2]: http://pivotallabs.com/jasmine-2-release/ "2.0 release announcement at Pivotal Labs"